 - Philipson, Kenneth, PhD (affiliated with Goldhaber Laboratory, Philipson's research focuses on structure-function of the sodium-calcium exchanger in cardiac muscle)

 - Piantadosi, Steven, MD, PhD (design and analysis of clinical trials)

-- Shah, Prediman (basic and translational research on lipid metabolism; vaccine development against atherosclerosis)
+- Shah, Prediman, MD (basic and translational research on lipid metabolism; vaccine development against atherosclerosis)

 - Shaw, Robin, MD, PhD (ion channel development and regulation in normal and damaged heart cells; ion channel trafficking)

 - Slomka, Piotr, PhD (improved specificity and sensitivity of myocardial perfusion SPECT technologies for the purpose of detection of obstructive coronary artery disease and myocardial perfusion quantification)

 - Svendsen, Clive, PhD (iPS stem cell biology; iPS stem cell use in patients with Parkinson's, spinal cord, and neurodegenerative diseases)

 - Van Eyk, Jennifer, PhD (Proteomic analysis of heart disease: from molecular mechanism to biomarker development)

 - Victor, Ronald, MD (basic, translational and clinical studies on neural mechanisms of cardiovascular regulation; large scale clinical and population studies in hypertension in minority populations; translational and clinical studies on vascular regulation in muscular dystrophy)